Dunlag/Dunlag/README.md

 ## Hi there 👋
+👋 Hi, I'm Fernando, a passionate developer with a focus on full-stack development.
+I work with technologies like Node.js, Express, Docker, TailwindCSS and databases.

+🎨 I’m also specializing in web design, creating beautiful and responsive layouts using CSS and Tailwind CSS.
+I enjoy crafting clean and user-friendly designs that enhance the user experience.

+🔧 I love exploring new technologies, continuously learning, and collaborating on exciting projects.
+Outside of coding, I'm passionate about video games, music, superhero movies, Star Wars, and traveling.

+🌱 Right now, I'm focusing on learning both frontend and backend development.
+I'm diving into technologies like Node.js, Docker, PHP, and JavaScript to build full-stack applications.

+📚 I'm always open to learning new things and sharing knowledge with others.

+💬 If you have an interesting project or idea, feel free to reach out!
 <!--
 **Dunlag/Dunlag** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.